.jpg)

 Employers

-Work on their own account or with one or a few partners in a setting where their financial compensation depends on the profits, and, in this capacity, they have engaged, continuously one or more persons to work for them as employees.
+Work on their own account or with one or a few partners in a setting where their financial compensation depends on the profits, while hiring one or more employees.

 Members of producers' cooperatives